Questions about Secure by Design

 The intention of Secure by Design is to incentivise organisations to improve their cyber security practices, not to halt those that need to make improvements.

-If project teams have used the self assessment tracker to continuously monitor their adherence to the Secure by Design principles throughout the digital delivery lifecycle, this should provide the evidence required to meet the necessary criteria.
-CDDO will work with organisations during this process, providing support to those in need of assistance.
+If project teams have used the self assessment tracker to continuously monitor their adherence to the Secure by Design principles throughout the digital delivery life cycle, this should provide the evidence required to meet the necessary criteria.
+GDS will work with organisations during this process, providing support to those in need of assistance.

 No.

-A dashboard is being developed to collate data from self assessments that have been submitted by organisations as part of the digital and technology spend control process.
+We’re also developing a process, success metrics and a dashboard to collate and analyse data from the Get approval to spend service.
+This is data that is submitted by organisations as part of the digital and technology spend control process.

-This information will be combined with evidence collected by CDDO during discussions with organisations to determine if the principles are being followed and whether they’re having a positive impact on security performance and culture.
+This information will be combined with evidence collected by GDS during spend control discussions with organisations to determine if the principles are being followed and whether they’re having a positive impact on cyber security posture and culture.

 Where Secure by Design fits in

-The government Secure by Design principles address specific security challenges faced by government organisations throughout the delivery lifecycle from the stage of developing a business case to when the service moves from project to business as usual.
+The cross-government Secure by Design principles address specific security challenges faced by government organisations throughout the digital delivery life cycle, from the discovery and business case development stages to the point when a service moves from project to business as usual.

-The NCSC secure design principles provide guidance for any organisation in the public or private sector, primarily focussed on system design.
+The NCSC secure design principles provide guidance for any organisation in the public or private sector and primarily concentrate on system design.
 These have been reflected in principles 5 to 8 of the government Secure by Design approach.

 The two sets of principles share common outcomes, but are tailored to their respective environments.